Firefighter union hits out after London tragedy criticism

 They "showed incredible courage and bravery, working in the most challenging of conditions, in what was a catastrophic building failure", he said.

-"It wasn't their fault that a building designed for people to safely 'stay put' in their homes was so fatally compromised," he added.

-Opposition parties also claimed the government was trying to deflect attention away from years of funding cuts to the fire service and local authorities who run social housing.
+Opposition parties also claimed the government was trying to deflect attention away from years of funding cuts to the fire service and to the local authorities, who run social housing.

-The smaller Liberal Democrats called for an overhaul in building regulations, as well as the removal and replacement of similar unsafe cladding on residential buildings.

-"There must be a complete and comprehensive re-evaluation and we must also enforce strict sanctions on those who flout construction safety standards," Liberal Democrats' leader Jo Swinson said.
+"The past nine years of austerity have seen the cuts degrade our fire and rescue services," said main opposition Labour leader Jeremy Corbyn.

+"Let's not blame firefighters for their work.
+They did everything they could and more."